 165 FBGA 13 x 15 x 1.40 mm BB165D

 Quad Data RateTM SRAM and QDRTM SRAM comprise a new family of products developed by Cypress, IDT, NEC and Samsung.
-All products and company names mentioned in this document may be the trademarks of their respective holders.
+All product and company names mentioned in this document are trademarks of their respective holders.

 Document History Page